TrulyFormula/TrulyFormula/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We all know that F1 is filled with cheaters from people adding 2% speed to people adding 200% more speed!
+We all know that F1 is filled with cheaters from people adding 2% speed to people adding 200% more grip taking turn 1 at full speed!

 I can't make open lobbies safer but i can make league races safer so that what i set out to do.